Welkam! Our 5 Favourite Things To Do In Vanuatu With Kids.

 • Opening Hours: 24 Hours

-Kava is the national drink of Vanuatu – reputed to be the most potent in the Pacific.
+We were lucky enough to be invited to a Kava ceremony.
+Kava is Vanuatu’s national drink and is reputed to be the most potent in the Pacific.

 Taking the ferry to Erakor Island things to do in Vanuatu with kids.